Questions & Answers

 How should I prepare for my 3 night oximetry sleep test?

-What sleep conditions can an overnight at home oximetry test detect?
+What sleep conditions can a basic oximetry screening test detect?

-An overnight at-home oximetry test can detect sleep conditions such as sleep apnea, chronic obstructive pulmonary disease (COPD), asthma, and other respiratory disorders.
+A basic oximetry screening test can provide an indication of any presence of sleep apnea, however cannot determine OSA from CSA.
+A level 3 test is required for this.
 This test measures the levels of oxygen in the blood during sleep, helping to identify episodes of low oxygen saturation that may occur due to breathing abnormalities.
 Sleep apnea, for example, is characterized by pauses in breathing during sleep, leading to drops in oxygen levels.
 COPD and asthma can also cause disruptions in breathing patterns during sleep, affecting oxygen levels.
 By monitoring oxygen saturation levels throughout the night, an overnight oximetry test can provide valuable information to healthcare providers in diagnosing and managing these conditions.

 What does a polysomnographic sleep test involve?